MrSlide/defy/README.md

 ## Usage

-Defy is an ES6 module.
+Defy is a UMD and ES6 module.

 ```
 // Loading the module in ES6 style
 import * as defy from 'defy'

-// It is also possible to only load the required validations when loading the module in ES6 style (this is the preferred way)
+// It is also possible to only load the required validations when loading the module in ES6 style (this is the preferred way when possible)
 import {required, password} from 'defy'
 import {date as defyDate} from 'defy'

+// Some module bundlers will give preference to the UMD module instead of the ES6 module.
+// Force loading the ES6 module instead by including the index.js file in the import path.
+import {date as defyDate} from 'defy/index.js'

 // Loading the module in CommonJS style
 const defy = require('defy')